emissary-ingress/emissary/reference/core/ingress-controller.md

 - You must create your `Ingress` resource with the correct `ingress.class`.

-  Ambassador Edge Stack will automatically read Ingress resources with the annotation `kubernetes.io/ingress.class: ambassador`.
+  The Ambassador Edge Stack will automatically read Ingress resources with the annotation `kubernetes.io/ingress.class: ambassador`.

 - You may need to set your `Ingress` resources' `ambassador-id`.